dragon-dune/dragon-dune/README.md

 I. Dragon Round:
 ----------------

-1. A six-sided dice is rolled, and the dragon marker is moved from its starting position that amount through the board, in numerical order.
+1. The top card of the Artifact Deck is revealed.
+The Dragon Marker is moved that amount from its starting position through the board, in numerical order.
 The dragon goes through all territories with the same numerical value, so the dragon would go to both 1★ and 1 when the dragon was at 1.
+The revealed card is then placed in the Artifact discard pile.

     -   Note that the dragon marker never moves to territory 0•